-FourJaw co-founder and CEO, Chris Iveson said: “We designed the app and hardware to be simple to install and even simper to use – less than four minutes for Industry 4.0.
-This gives operators and ops managers immediate visibility of business critical data on a tablet, smart phone or laptop.”
+FourJaw co-founder and CEO, Chris Iveson said: “We designed the app and hardware to be simple to install and even simpler to use – less than four minutes for Industry 4.0.
+This gives operators and ops managers immediate visibility of business-critical data on a tablet, smartphone or laptop.”

-“The beauty of the system is that it can be deployed on any machine, any age, any model, anywhere at anytime.
-Whether it’s a workhorse Colchester lathe or a top end Doosan, the data flows perfectly.
+“The beauty of the system is that it can be deployed on any machine, any age, any model, anywhere at any time.
+Whether it’s a workhorse Colchester lathe or a top-end Doosan, the data flows perfectly.
 All for less than £200 a machine.
-We even offer a no-cost lite option to trial the kit: but no one has taken us up on that offer as the standard price is seen as no brainer.”
+We even offer a no-cost lite option to trial the kit: but no one has taken us up on that offer as the standard price is seen as a no-brainer.”

 “We’d been looking at Industry 4 but ran into a number of hurdles.
 First, it has to be the machine tool builder’s software, if they even have it.
 Second, there is the cost aspect of it, which is like a licence to print money.
 And third, we don’t just have one machine type here.
 So the universality, accessibility and price of FourJaw’s technology sparked our interest,” said Alex.

 But it was more than this: “FourJaw just cuts through all the bull.
-Visibility and access to data is a big part of taking our business from where we are now to where we need to be: not just for our own performance but for our customers.
-We set out a goal that we are going to be an Industry 4.0 smart factory in five years, having data driven decisions across multiple machines, and we feel that FourJaw supports our ambition.
+Visibility and access to useful, actionable data is a big part of taking our business from where we are now to where we need to be: not just for our own performance but for our customers.
+We set out a goal that we will be an Industry 4.0 smart factory in five years, having data-driven decisions across multiple machines, and we feel that FourJaw supports our ambition.
 It’s accessible, we like the idea of plug-and-play.”